What is the

 Collaboration

 The IMI is a contribution to the NASA Carbon Monitoring System and a collaboration between the Harvard Atmospheric Chemistry Modeling Group (ACMG) and the Netherlands Institute for Space Research (SRON).
-ACMG development of the IMI is supported in part by ExxonMobil Technology and Engineering Company.
+ACMG development of the IMI is supported in part by ExxonMobil.
 Please let us know if you are interested in supporting the IMI.